Service business ideas you can start with low costs

 Graphic designer

-Provide design and visual imagery for other client businesses, using digital illustration and layout software for web design.
-Projects may also include brand identity, logos, posters, and advertisements.
+Graphic designers create visual content for businesses using digital illustration and layout software.
+Projects include brand identity, logos, websites, posters, and advertisements.

 Copywriter